IBM Monochrome Display Adapter: Capabilities

 The MDA was based on the IBM System/23 Datamaster's display system, and was intended to support business and word processing use with its sharp, high-resolution characters.
-Each character is rendered in a box of 9 × 14 pixels, of which 7 × 11 depicts the character itself and the other pixels provide space between character columns and lines.
-Some characters, such as the lowercase "m", are rendered eight pixels across.
+Each character is rendered in a box of pixels, of which 7 × 11 depicts the character itself and the other pixels provide space between character columns and lines.
+Some characters, such as the lowercase m, are rendered eight pixels across.

-The theoretical total screen display resolution of the MDA is 720 × 350 pixels, if the dimensions of all character cells are added up, but the MDA cannot address individual pixels to take full advantage of this resolution.
+The theoretical total screen display resolution of the MDA is pixels, if the dimensions of all character cells are added up, but the MDA cannot address individual pixels to take full advantage of this resolution.
 Each character cell can be set to one of 256 bitmap characters stored in ROM on the card, and this character set cannot be altered from the built-in hardware code page 437.
-The only way to simulate "graphics" is through ASCII art, obtaining a low resolution 80 × 25 "pixels" screen, based on character positions.
+The only way to simulate graphics is through ASCII art, obtaining a low-resolution screen, based on character positions.

 Code page 437 has 256 characters (0-255), including the standard 95 printable ASCII characters from (32-126), and the 33 ASCII control codes (0-31 and 127) are replaced with printable graphic symbols.
-It also includes another 128 characters (128-255) like the aforementioned characters for drawing forms.
+It also includes another 128 characters (128-255), like the aforementioned characters for drawing forms.
 Some of these shapes appear in Unicode as box-drawing characters.

 There are several attribute values - bit flags that can be set on each character on the screen.
 These are invisible, underline, normal, bright (bold), reverse video, and blinking.
 Reverse video swaps the foreground and background colors, while blinking causes text to flash periodically.
-Some of these attributes can be combined, so that e.g. bright, underlined text can be rendered.
+Some of these attributes can be combined, so that e.g., bright, underlined text can be rendered.